traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11d.client-grid-sorting.answers.md

         NOTE:  This method returns an observable that holds an array of GridSortingRowDataDTO

      c.
 Fill-in this public method
-        1) Create a local variable that holds an array of SavedSearchDTO objects
+        1) Create a local variable that holds an array of GridSortingRowDataDTO objects
         2) Fill-in the array with 3 fake objects
         3) Convert the array into an observable
         4) Return the observable